Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability

 where $\sysp = u\mapsto y$ represents a bounded nonlinear system and $\Delta (\cdot)$ the difference between two trajectories in the $\lt$ space.
-The SRG analysis enables graphical interpretation of nonlinear systems, which is reminiscent of the classical Nyquist analysis.
-Typical illustrations include that the SRG of an incrementally positive system is contained in a closed right half-plane and that of an incrementally gain-bounded system is contained in a closed disk.
-A new separation result for feedback continuity analysis was proposed in \cite[Th.~2]{Chaffey:21j} via the use of SRGs under certain chordal conditions, thereby endowing the incremental small-gain and positivity theorems \cite{Zames:66} graphical understandings akin to the Nyquist plot viewpoint.
+The SRG analysis enables graphical interpretations of nonlinear systems, which is reminiscent of the classical Nyquist analysis.
+Typical illustrations \cite[Prop.~1]{Chaffey:21j} include that the SRG of an incrementally positive system is contained in a closed right half-plane and that of an incrementally gain-bounded system lies in a closed disk.
+A new separation result for feedback continuity analysis has been proposed in \cite[Th.~2]{Chaffey:21j} via the use of SRGs under certain chordal conditions, thereby endowing the incremental small-gain and positivity theorems \cite{Zames:66} graphical understandings akin to those from the Nyquist plot viewpoint.

-In this paper, motivated by \cite{Zames:66} and \cite{Chaffey:21j}, we investigate feedback input-output stability based on the notion of SRG and aim at a self-contained story for SRG separation in both of the $\lt$ space and the $\ltep$ space.
-The essence of our proposed results can be distilled into one sentence: